omgnetwork/omgnetwork.github.io/docs/deposits.md

 - Emit a deposit creation event to the child chain server, which generates a single UTXO corresponding to the deposited amount.

 After a defined finality period, the UTXO is ready for transacting on the network.
 Read more about the logic of this finality period in the [Glossary](glossary.md#deposit-finality-period)

-> Note that in the case of an ERC-20 token deposit, the ERC-20 `Vault` must be pre-authorized to effect a transfer from the sender.
-To do this, call the `approveToken()` method with the corresponding token address and authorized amount.

-> For detailed function specifications, please refer to the [API documentation](https://developer.omisego.co/omg-js/#deposit).

 > For further information on how a deposit transaction is signed, please see the [Appendix]().